 EFFECTS: So your work was born out of juxtaposition, the collaging of contradictory aesthetics…

 LM: Yes.
 And I had about five doll’s houses.
-My favourite thing to do was to redecorate them: to empty the rooms, redo the pictures for the walls, redo the wallpaper, arrange them and then do it all again.
+My favourite thing to do was to redecorate them: to empty the rooms, redo the pictures for the walls, redo the wallpaper, arrange them and then take it all out again.

 EFFECTS: So you were carefully fashioning interiors from a young age?